History's Greatest Silence.

 Rape is not an inevitable part of armed conflict –and we all hold an important role in stopping it.
 Research has shown that there have been wars waged where there is an absence of gender violence –and we are certain that with the proper structures firmly in place within our society and institutions, preventing rape in conflict will be a reality.

 Over the years, the international system has significantly evolved to acknowledge the prevalence of rape in conflict.
 Now placed on the international security agenda, sexual violence and women have finally been prioritized.
 The United Nations has passed a number of resolutions on Women, Peace and Security including Security Council Resolution 1960.
-This most recent resolution creates institutional tools to combat impunity for rape in conflict by allowing referrals to UN Sanctions Committees and the International Criminal Court, international condemnation, reparations, as well as listing of perpetrators in the UN Secretary General’s annual report.
+This resolution creates institutional tools to combat impunity for rape in conflict by allowing referrals to UN Sanctions Committees and the International Criminal Court, international condemnation, reparations, as well as listing of perpetrators in the UN Secretary General’s annual report.

 Yet, there is a clear lack of effectively preventing rape in conflict.
 Legislation is drafted at local, national, and international levels in support of stopping rape—but a significant lack of political will and resources hinders any meaningful implementation of these new laws, leaving women at risk.